cs-25-sw-4-14/report/chapters/problem_analysis.typ

 = Problem Analysis

+== Introduction to Memory Safety
+Memory safety is the practice of preventing certain types of bugs related to memory management in a program.
+These bugs can have severe consequences, as they often lead to malicious code being ran, program crashes, or data extrapolation.@Memory_safety_org Memory safety vulnerabilities arise when memory is allocated, deallocated, accessed, or modified in unintended ways.
+These issues are not specific to any single programming paradigm, but can occur in different ways, based on programming languages ways of handling memory.@Memory_safety_roadmap

+The concept of memory safety is deeply rooted in the theoretical foundations of programming languages and their memory models.
+Low-level memory management, where developers have direct control over memory allocation and deallocation, introduces a higher risk of memory bugs due to the absence of automated safeguards.
+These bugs arise from improper handling of memory operations, such as accessing freed memory, buffer overflows, or incorrect pointer arithmetic, which can lead to undefined behavior, security vulnerabilities, or system instability.
+In languages like C and C++, that provide direct memory management functionalities, such errors are common due to the lack of built-in mechanisms to enforce safe memory access.
+The responsibility falls on the developer to ensure that memory is allocated and deallocated correctly, which increases the likelihood of issues such as memory leaks, use-after-free errors, and stack overflows.
+These errors arise from the fundamental challenge of tracking memory lifetimes and preventing unintended modifications to memory regions.

+To better understand how memory safety bugs occur, the following analogy can be cosidered: A software program storing grocery lists in arrays.
+This analogy provides a conceptualization of how a memory safety vulnerability may arise If.
+The program maintains a grocery list containing 10 items, each stored at a consecutive memory address in an array.
+Normally, in a secure system, it should not be possible to access a grocery item stored outside of the array, such as index -1 or 10.
+However, if proper memory safety precautions have not been taken serious, it may be possible to access memory outside of the grocery list stored.
+If the memory at index -1 contains confidential data, an attacker could read it, leading to information leakage.
+If index 10 belongs to another part of the program, modifying it could cause unintended behavior or crashes.
+This conceptualization highlights how even seemingly harmless errors in memory access can have significant consequences.@Memory_safety_roadmap

 == What is Memory?

 In a computer, memory is a sequential set of locations that store numbers, characters, or boolean values.
 Memory is laid out in sequential order and each position in memory has an address.
 The compiler associates variable names with memory addresses.
 Some programming languages like C, allow you to ask the computer for the address of a variable in memory using the address operator (`&`).
 Memory locations are 8 bits long, or one byte.